 Dredge each piece of marshmallow in the remaining third of the cornflour mixture and then serve!

-These marshmallows will keep for a few days, but they are best and freshest on the day they are made!
+These marshmallows flavored with chai tea will keep for a few days, but they are best and freshest on the day they are made!
 Store in an air tight container to preserve their freshness.
 After a day, the coating of powdered sugar and cornflour may give your marshmallows a bit of a crustiness to the outside, but this will not impact the overall flavour and they are still perfectly fine to use and eat.

 No, the process of pouring the hot sugar syrup into the egg white meringue will effectively cook this as it whips and they should not be harmful.